Riktam-Santra/mangadex_library/README.md

   //the login function, it is a String value.
   // The token is used to access various sections and therefore it is recommended to be made accessible at all times.

-  var searchData = await lib.search(
-      'oregairu'); //This is a search function that queries mangadex for the name of a manga
+  var searchData = await lib.search(query: 'oregairu'); //This is a search function that queries mangadex for the name of a manga
   // it returns a Search class instance
   // For now, it searches for the Oregairu manga.
 You may replace the String value with your desired query.